 All incoming students are initially registered in Pattern II (Cognate).
 Students wishing to pursue Pattern I will submit a change request form and prepare a preliminary proposal for the thesis by December 15 of the year the student is admitted.
 This proposal should be between 1-2 pages, double-spaced, and include a list of primary and secondary sources.
 (For guidance, consult the section Cognate Essay Proposals.)
 The thesis proposal must be approved by the proposed supervisor and then by the Graduate Committee for the pattern change to become official.
 Good standing in fall term graduate courses is also required.
 All decisions will normally be finalized before January 14.

-All incoming full-time students enrolled in the degree programmes must take in their first year of study six term-length seminar courses or their equivalents.
-The recommended length of the thesis is 100 pp., maximum length 150 pp. The Pattern I is designed to be completed within 12-20 months from initial registration.
+The recommended length of the thesis is 100 pp., maximum length 150 pp. The Pattern I is designed to be completed within 16-20 months from initial registration.

 Courses

-All incoming full-time students enrolled in the MA degree programme must in their first year of study take six term-length graduate courses (or the equivalent in term-length courses) plus a Master's thesis [HIST-899].
-A mandatory workshop-based research methods and professionalization course will be taken by all MA students in the winter term.
+All incoming full-time students enrolled in the MA degree programme must in their first year of study take six term-length graduate courses (or the equivalent in term-length courses) plus a Master's Thesis [HIST-899].
+A mandatory workshop-based research methods and professionalization course (HIST811) will be taken by all MA students.
+Although the workshops are spaced across both the fall and winter terms, HIST811 counts as one of these six term-length courses.

-Directed Readings - History 895*, 896* or 897 ‘Directed Reading' courses are not encouraged and may make up no more than one session-length course in the student's programme.
+Directed Readings - History 895 or 896 ‘Directed Reading' courses are not encouraged and may make up no more than one session-length course in the student's programme.
 Students must have the approval of the prospective instructor of a reading course and the Graduate chair before registering for it in the summer preregistration period.

 Thesis Proposal Update

 The thesis proposal update must be submitted to the Graduate Committee for approval by the end of the second term of the first academic session of M.A. study (May 15).
-Please email your update to Cathy Dickison at dickison@queensu.ca and she will forward it to the Graduate Committee members.
+Please email your update to the Graduate Assistant at hist.grad@queensu.ca and she will forward it to the Graduate Committee members.

 The thesis proposal update should be 1-2 pages double-spaced and include a revised list of primary and secondary sources.
 It should explain how the project has evolved from the preliminary proposal submitted in December and outline a plan for completing the thesis.
 If the topic or another aspect of the proposed thesis has changed significantly, the update should elaborate.